 I love this photo from our wedding.
 It's far from a perfect image, some of the colour is washed out and it looks a little awkward, but it's still my favourite because it captured 'us'.

 We were very lucky to meet through a mutual friend when we finished high school.
 He chased me and followed me between States as I was pursuing a sales & marketing career.
-He proposed by putting a ginger beer bottle ring top on my finger at Tamborine Mountain.
+He proposed at Tamborine Mountain, putting a ginger beer bottle ring top on my finger.
 I'm a little sentimental and still have it!
 He bought me a stunning diamond ring and has continued to completely spoil me ever since.

-We had our ceremony and reception in Sanctuary Cove Village with a sprinkling of family members and mostly friends.
+We had our ceremony and reception in Sanctuary Cove Village with a sprinkling of family and mostly friends.
 I chose a dress off the rack (actually the store chose it for me!), had a simple bouquet and did my own make-up.
+Our focus was on having a great party rather than an elaborate event.
 It was very much a celebration.
-Our focus was on having a great party rather than an elaborate event.
 We couldn't afford a honeymoon and went straight back to work a few days later.

 We have two smart and equally gorgeous teenage children.
 Even though they look like twins, they're 18 months apart.
 They have the best grandparents ever—in fact I couldn't do what I do without them.
-Our dog Harvey is a super cute Maltese x Jack Russell who loves to eat cheese and bread.
+Our dog Harvey is a super cute Maltese x Jack Russell who loves to give lots of kisses, eat cheese and bread and sneak under the covers in Winter.
 Life is good.

 I highly recommend a vow renewal to every couple - whether married for just one year, or for many years - it was a lot of fun and brought back all those nerves I had before my own wedding.
 Just leaving our hotel room to drive to the chapel was terrifying!
 My husband was quick to remind me I was already married and we'd better get a margarita!!